 Our students meet leading writers and critics from Europe and Latin America on campus, as part of our annual lecture series.
 Recent visitors have included:

-- Carme Riera, award-winning Spanish novelist
+- Alfred Bosch and Carme Riera, award-winning Spanish novelists

 - Patrizia Lombardo, film and literary critic from the University of Geneva, Switzerland